 Discover videos and articles of our Caribbean sailing experiences from the Dominican Republic down to Trinidad broken down by country or location.
 Each article/video offers information on passage planning, what the journey is like, entrances to anchorages and marinas, and things to do at each location.

-If you’re planning a sailing adventure up or down the Caribbean island chain, watching these videos will provide you with helpful tips on what to do, what not to do in addition to providing you with a good feel for each area.
+If you’re planning a sailing adventure up or down the Caribbean island chain, watching these videos will provide you with helpful tips on what to do, and what not to do in addition to providing you with a good feel for each area.

 There’s a menu on the right if you ever want to jump over to another country.
 And if you’re not sure whether you want to sail in the Caribbean or the Mediterranean, read my article 25 Differences – The Caribbean or The Mediterranean.
+First, I offer a video of us sailing from St Martin down to Grenada so you can get an idea of a long sailing passage.

 Sailing Experiences on the Leeward Islands